-Tips on making sketches:
+Tips on making sketches: Use pencil.

-- 1. Use pencil.
 Draw a "negative" image, with darker pencil representing brighter regions.
-Try to capture all the main features. - 2.
+Try to capture all the main features.
 Draw to scale, with the given circle representing the edge of the field of view.
 Carefully pencil-in dots for the stars in their correct relative positions.
 Represent relative brightness correctly.
 Draw faint stars as small pinpoints and brighter stars as darker, but not too much larger, points.

-- 3. Label the sketch N, S, E, & W; use the technique described in the Introduction to Small Telescopes Lab to find the directions in the telescope field. - 4.
+Label the sketch N, S, E, & W as seen through the binoculars.
 Double check your sketch for accuracy.
 All the stars seen should be represented (if not, explain why it would not be feasible to do so).
 Brighter stars should be distinct from fainter stars.
 Distances between stars should be scaled appropriately.
-Nebulosity or extended features should be shown with correct outlines and shading to represent brightness. - 5.
+Nebulosity or extended features should be shown with correct outlines and shading to represent brightness.
 Make notes on the drawing if you wish.
-If the object is small, you may want to make an additional, enlarged drawing to show details. - 6.
+If the object is small, you may want to make an additional, enlarged drawing to show details.
 The sketch is the most important part of the observation in the early labs, so do a good job.
-See Figure ?? for a sample sketch.
+See Figure 1 for a sample sketch.